bomonike/bomonike.github.io/singularity.md

    "I visualize a time when we will be to robots what dogs are to humans, and I'm rooting for the machines." -- Claude Shannon (1916-2001)

-   Elon Musk's elmination of 80% of the workforce at Twitter within days of his acquisition is a harbinger of such thinking.
+   Large corporations have shown a disregard for workers.
+Aribtrary Return to Office.
+Elon Musk's elmination of 80% of the workforce at Twitter within days of his acquisition is a harbinger of further disregard for people.

+   "This corporation was not created to create employment.
+They are created to enrich owners."

 2. <strong>Sell to the corporate rich</strong>.
 Be an artisan to apply the fine-motor <strong>dexterity</strong> which robots have not yet achieved, such as being a robot repairman or worker creating luxury goods for luxury brands such as Hermes, Gucci, Louis Vuitton, etc.